What Is a Biomass Boiler, and How Much Does it Cost to Heat Your Home?

 With so many variables in the installation process, it’s hard to zero in on costs.
 However, we can give you an idea of what you’ll pay for the unit itself.
 Once again, the cost will vary between brands, and depend on the level of automation and power output.
 For example, a hand-fed, log-fired unit goes for about £5,000, while a fully automated, high-efficiency wood-pellet boiler can set you back upwards of £13,000.

-How do gas and oil boiler prices compare to those of biomass boilers?
+How do biomass boiler prices compare to gas and oil?

 In contrast, traditional gas and oil boilers typically cost a fraction of this.
 Even a top-tier Worcester Bosch combi unit starts at only £1,770 – just check out Heatable’s deals.
 You can also get them installed with an incredible 10-year warranty, nothing down, and 0% interest for two years.